 - Full tax liability must be collected and remitted upfront.

-- Defined as a lease containing one of the following:
+A financing lease is defined as a lease containing one of the following conditions:

 - Title transfer to the lessee at the end of the lease.